Remembering Frank G. Wisner (1938-2025)

 Ambassador Wisner brought to the chairmanship a wealth of expertise on global affairs and vast personal experience in Africa, Asia, and South Asia, and was intimately aware of the complexities of conflict and the difficulties of forging peace.

-“For the past quarter-century, I have had the responsibility of serving as a Trustee and the Chairman of the I-House Board,” he said.
-“Few honors have been greater or more meaningful to me.”
+“For the past quarter century, I’ve had the responsibility of serving as a trustee and as chairman of the I-House Board,” he said.
+“Few greater honors have been my pleasure to enjoy than this chairmanship.”

-The following notice is being placed in The New York Times by Interim Chair William D. Rueckert, Executive Committee Chair Peter M. O’Neill ’92, and President Sebastian Fries:
+The following notice is being placed in The New York Times by Interim Chair William D. Rueckert, Executive Committee Chair Peter M. O’Neill ’92 and President Fries: